pupilfirst/playbook/CONTRIBUTING.md

 * Formatting is done through Markdown.
 * The book is published through Gitbook.

+# What should I contribute?

+Anything that you think will be useful for our learning platform intended for first-time founders.
+Look at [TODO.md](TODO.md) for pointers.

 # Usage
 This entire content is available to use under a very permissive Creative Commons License (see [LICENSE.md](LICENSE.md)).